OanaGaskey/Lane-Lines-Detection/README.md

 ![one](test_images_output/1.JPG)

-Defining color masks allows pixels selection in a image based on their color.
+Defining color masks allows color based pixels selection in an image.
 The intention is to select only white and yellow pixels and set the rest of the image to black.

 ```